My husband has the mindset of an incorrigible teenager.

 A week later, I found out I was pregnant.
 I told him.
 I wanted to give the baby up for an open adoption, but he convinced me to keep it.
 He moved in and we lived together for more miserable years in which he moved out on me twice, slept with bar skanks and prostitutes, yelled at me, belittled me, demeaned me and generally treated me like a piece of garbage, interspersed with moments of loving kindness.

 So what did I do, I married this person in July of this year.
 His behavior has gotten worse since then.
-The issues of sleeping around and sex addiction have improved.
+The issues of sleeping around have improved.
 But the underlying disrespect and disregard for me as a person is still there.

 As a last ditch effort, I signed us up for a relationship boot camp a few weeks ago.
 It was about compassion for yourself and others.
 I learned a whole lot; mainly that change comes from within.
 You must love yourself first and foremost.
 I had always heard that, but didn't have a strategy to make that happen.
 The boot camp did teach me strategies for loving myself, even and especially if the other person doesn't love you.

-That is when I first seriously considered leaving this hell of a life behind.
+That is when I first seriously considered leaving this miserable life behind.
 I cannot love myself, and at the same time subject myself and my kids to this anymore.

 Right now, I have a major surgery coming up.
 After I recover from that and get a job, I will divorce him.
 He is monstrous in his thinking and deeds.
 It is not until I write it down that I truly can internalize how crazy his behavior is.
 I am a loving, smart, passionate woman who deserves to live a life where I can share those things with others.
 I long for love in my life, but what I have is not love, it is sickness.
 I look forward to the day I am free.